haflettjm/UVCB/README.md

 # UVCB - Universal Virtual Chat Bridge

 UVCB (Universal Virtual Chat Bridge) is a universal chat app bridge for connecting conversations across a wide range of messaging platforms—both popular and niche.
-It aims to unify communications across systems like Discord, IRC, Matrix, Mumble, and more into a single, streamlined backend written in Golang.
+It supports not just text messaging but also voice and video communication, allowing seamless cross-platform interoperability.
+The backend is written in Golang.

 ---